cees2/clinic-wise/README.md

 ## Live demo: https://clinic-wise.netlify.app/

 ## Purpose
-Web app to manage a given clinic
+Web app for managing a clinic.

 ## Important rules

-- Employee, user and appointment can be created only by authorized personel(registration, doctor, admin)
+Employees, users, and appointments can be created only by authorized personnel (registrar, doctor, or admin).

-- Given role can see specific app parts.
-The only exception is the admin role
+Each role has access to specific parts of the app, with the admin role being the only exception.

-- There is a possibility to upload mock data
+It’s possible to upload mock data.

 ## Tech stack:

-- React
+React

-- Styled components
+Styled Components

-- Tanstack Query
+TanStack Query

-- Tailwind
+Tailwind CSS